configcat/vscode-extension-configcat/README.md

 ### Advanced
-If you are trying to use the ConfigCat Feature Flags extension for Visual Studio Code with a `dedicated hosted`/[on-premise](https://configcat.com/on-premise/) ConfigCat instance.
-In that case, you can specify your custom URLs by executing the `Preferences: Open Workspace Settings` command from the Command Palette and searching for `Extensions/ConfigCat` or clicking the manage button on the ConfigCat Feature Flags extension's page.
+This section is for you if you use a  `dedicated hosted`/[on-premise](https://configcat.com/on-premise/) ConfigCat instance.
+In that case, you can specify your custom ConfigCat URLs  in Visual Studio Code.
+You can do that by executing the `Preferences: Open Workspace Settings` command from the Command Palette and searching for `Extensions/ConfigCat` or clicking the manage button on the ConfigCat Feature Flags extension's page.
 Important settings:
    - `Public Api Base URL`: the base URL for the ConfigCat Public Management API.
 Defaults to: https://api.configcat.com.
    - `Dashboard Base URL`: the base URL for ConfigCat Dashboard.
 Defaults to: https://app.configcat.com.

 ## Usage of ConfigCat Feature Flags Views
-The ConfigCat Feature Flags Views can be opened by clicking the ConfigCat Feature Flags icon on the Activity Bar.
+The ConfigCat Feature Flags Views can be opened by clicking the ConfigCat Feature Flags icon on the Visual Studio Code's Activity Bar.
 There are three different views.

 Check out the [documentation] (https://configcat.com/docs/integrations/vscode/) to learn more about the Views and the ConfigCat Visual Studio Code extension.

 ### Products & Configs View
-On the Products & Configs View, you can:
+Manage your products and configs on the Products & Configs View by performing the following actions:
 - View all of your Products & Configs.
 - Create Configs under a Product.
 - Connect a Config to your current Workspace.